rawouter/connected_pins/README.md

 Install the [arduinoWebSockets](https://github.com/Links2004/arduinoWebSockets) library, download zip and use the arduino IDE `Sketch -> Include Library -> Add .ZIP Library`.
 Note: I renamed the installed directory in '~/Documents/Arduino/Libraries' to remove the -master, not sure this is needed.

-Install the [NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel), see project README.
+Install the [NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel) library, see project README.

 ## Tested hardware listing: